jonahsandersgaming/mee6/README.md

 `cd ../chat-bot && pip3 install -r requirements.txt`

 # Automatic Installation
-Download `install.sh` from this repo.

-Use `chmod` to make the installer executable:

-`chmod 755 install.sh`
+Clone the this repo and follow the intrustions below.

+You have to go into the downloaded mee6 directory and execute the following.

 Then run it: